subject matter

 1 often the main focus of analysis in technology studies like postphenomenology, see Verbeek (2005).2 concept developed in my MSc thesis on posthumanist design.

-Context Possible academic fields?
+Contexts Possible academic fields?

 While I work most comfortably through artistic media, I miss academia, a community of people being passionate about studying shared questions.
 I see the artistic works as primary research to be analysed and contextualised through theoretical lenses, with the aim to contribute with new concepts and frameworks.
 In the quest for a place to do this research, I have two main questions:

-1. What would be a fitting academic field and discipline to situate this research within?
-One that shares my questions and houses concepts and frameworks that may help me analyse self-technologies.
-For example:- critical posthumanism and new materialism in the humanities, where I could build upon theories of posthumanist subjectivity (Braidotti 2013) and agential realism (Barad 2007) with an account of the material conditions affecting subject formation on an individual level.
+- critical posthumanism and new materialism in the humanities, where I could build upon theories of posthumanist subjectivity (Braidotti 2013) and agential realism (Barad 2007) with an account of the material conditions affecting subject formation on an individual level.

 - postphenomenology in philosophy of technology, where I could focus on the mediation (Verbeek 2005) of the reflexive self-relation, in line with my philosophy thesis on 'metamediation'.